On Stable and Unstable Behaviours of Certain Rotation Segments: Preliminaries and Previous Results

 \begin{proof}[Sketch of the proof] Let us show item (i).
-Assume $\rho_{\text{PE}}(\widetilde {h}^n, O)=\frac pq$ which is in reduced form.
-Then, the classic Cartwright-Littlewood fixed point theorem (Theorem 1 of~\cite{CL1951}) implies the first assertion of item (i), i.e., there exists some $\widetilde h^{qn}$-fixed point $z\in \partial O$.
+Assume $\rho_{\text{PE}}(\widetilde {h}, O)=\frac pq$ which is in reduced form.
+Then, as $h$ is non-wandering, a prime chain corresponding to a $q$-periodic prime end $\widehat{z}$ has the property that each of its crosscuts must intersect its image under $\widetilde{h}^{q},$ otherwise the corresponding crossections would contain wandering domains, even in the torus (this argument goes back to Cartwright-Littlewood, see for instance proposition 2.1 of \cite{Franks_LeCalvezRegions}).
+So, the principal set of $\widehat{z}$ is made of $\widetilde{h}^{q}$-fixed points, something that implies the first assertion of item (i), i.e., there exists some $\widetilde{h}^{q}$-fixed point $z\in \partial O$.

-The main result of \cite{PE_02} (see also Theorem 1.4 of the report \cite{ICMKoro} from ICM 2018), says that the eigenvalues of $Dh^n(z)$ are both real and positive.
-So, as $h$ is non-wandering, $z$ is either a hyperbolic saddle or both eigenvalues of $Dh^n(z)$ are equal to $1.$
+The main results of \cite{PE_02} (see also Theorem 1.2, Corollary 1.3 and Theorem 1.4 of the report \cite{ICMKoro} from ICM 2018), imply: \begin{enumerate} \item if $q=1$, then all $\widetilde{h}$-periodic points $z\in \partial O$ are fixed and the eigenvalues of $D\widetilde{h}(z)$ are both real and positive; \item if $O$ is bounded, for any value of $p/q$, all $\widetilde{h}$-periodic points $z\in \partial O$ have prime period $q$ and the eigenvalues of $D\widetilde{h}^q(z)$ are both real and positive; \end{enumerate} So, as $h$ is non-wandering, a periodic point $z\in \partial O$ is either an hyperbolic saddle or both eigenvalues of $Dh^q(z)$ are equal to $1$ and $z$ has topological index $0$.
+In this way, Lemma \ref{section_two_lemma} implies that $z$ is a saddle-like periodic point, either a hyperbolic saddle or a point with zero index and local dynamics as is Figure~\ref{the_local_situation}.

-This means that $z$ is a saddle-like periodic point, either a hyperbolic saddle or a point with zero index and local dynamics as is Figure~\ref{the_local_situation}.
-With this local description, Theorem 5.1 in~\cite{Mather_invariant} implies that the boundary $\partial O$ contains connections between saddle-like periodic points, again, either hyperbolic points or points with zero index as in Figure~\ref{the_local_situation}.
-We should remark that although in reference \cite{ICMKoro}, most statements assume area-preserving condition and boundness of $O$ as a planar subset, the arguments therein only use the fact that the dynamics is non-wandering restricted to a small neighborhood of the compact set $K$.
+With this local description, Theorem 5.1 in~\cite{Mather_invariant} implies that the boundary $\partial O$ contains connections between saddle-like periodic points, as described above.
+We should remark that although in reference \cite{ICMKoro}, most statements assume preservation of area and boundedness of $O$ as a planar subset, the arguments therein only use the fact that the dynamics is non-wandering restricted to a small neighbourhood of the compact set $K$.
 This completes the proof of item (i).

 Item (ii) is a direct consequence of Theorem C of \cite{PE_01}. \end{proof}